ajlopez/AjFabriqNode/Readme.md

 # AjFabriq

 AjFabriq is a Node.JS project that helps to write a distributed application, based on applications, nodes and actions.
-It uses JSON message passing and Socket-IO for communication.
+It uses JSON message passing and Net Socket for communication.

 ## Posts